-- (d) Conversion of Other Securities.
-Any equity security or subordinated debt instrument issued by a business and acquired by the taxpayer solely through the conversion of another equity security or subordinated debt instrument that was issued by the business and was a qualified security in the hands of the taxpayer is considered, for the purpose of this section, a qualified security in the hands of the taxpayer and acquired by the taxpayer on the date the taxpayer acquired the converted qualified security. - (e) Transfers.
+- (d) Exception for Certain Transactions.
+The following transactions are not treated as a redemption or distribution for the purposes of subsection (c) of this section: - (1) Any deemed liquidation of a business pursuant to section 708(b)(1)(A) of the Code by reason of the business becoming a disregarded entity for federal tax purposes, to the extent there is not actual distribution of money or other property to the taxpayer of a related person. - (2) Any deemed distribution or redemption by reason of a technical termination of a business pursuant to section 708(b)(1)(b) of the Code to the extent there is no actual distribution of money or other property to the taxpayer or a related person. - (e) Conversion of Other Securities.
+Any equity security or subordinated debt instrument issued by a business and acquired by the taxpayer solely through the conversion of another equity security or subordinated debt instrument that was issued by the business and was a qualified security in the hands of the taxpayer is considered, for the purpose of this section, a qualified security in the hands of the taxpayer and acquired by the taxpayer on the date the taxpayer acquired the converted qualified security. - (f) Transfers.
 In the case of a transfer by gift, by death, or from a pass-through entity to one of its owners, the transferee is considered, for the purpose of this section, to have acquired the qualified security in the same manner as the transferor and to have held it during any continuous period immediately preceding the transfer during which it was held or treated as held by the transferor.

-In the case of a transaction described in section 351 of the Code or a reorganization described in section 368 of the Code, if qualified securities are exchanged for other securities, the other securities are considered, for the purpose of this section, qualified securities acquired on the date the exchanged qualified securities were acquired.
-In the case of a transaction described in section 351 of the Code, the newly acquired securities are considered qualified securities, however, only if, immediately after the transaction, the corporation issuing the securities owns, directly or indirectly, securities representing control, within the meaning of section 368(c) of the Code, of the corporation whose securities were exchanged.
+In the case of a transaction described in section 351 or 721 of the Code or a reorganization described in section 368 of the Code, if qualified securities are exchanged for other securities, the other securities are considered, for the purpose of this section, qualified securities acquired on the date the exchanged qualified securities were acquired.
+In the case of a transaction described in section 351 or 721 of the Code, the newly acquired securities are considered qualified securities, however, only if, immediately after the transaction, the business issuing the securities owns, directly or indirectly, securities representing control, within the meaning of section 368(c) of the Code, of the business whose securities were exchanged.